-Are you holding on to a property in the Central Valley and you aren’t exactly sure why?
+Are you holding on to a property in California and you aren’t exactly sure why?
 Every day that you continue to own the property, you are spending money on it.
 Before you hold on to it for another day, consider the below points.
-It might be time to think about selling your the Central Valley home!
-How much does holding a property cost in the Central Valley?
+It might be time to think about selling your California home!
+How much does holding a property cost in California?
 Keep reading to find out!

 Property taxes can be high With recent changes to the tax code, they are no longer deductible either.
 As long as you are listed as the owner of the home, you will be responsible for the taxes on it.
 By selling your house in a timely manner, you can immediately end your tax obligation for the home.